1 of 4

 Soon

-Hemp Chair is a tensile structure made inhabitable.
+Hemp Chair is a counterbalanced structure stabilized by a single tensioned rope.

 A chair for more than sitting.
-Held by fibre, gravity, and continuous redistribution of tension.
+Held by fibre, gravity, and the continuous negotiation of counterbalance.

 The Hemp Chair’s structural stability emerges from curved elements counterbalancing under load, forming a continuous surface that is both skin and support.
 There is no hierarchy between the two, and no hidden frame.